Skip to main content

 What really defines the end of childhood—and should paediatric care stop there?
 During this panel discussion, we explore whether children and young people aged 16–17 are falling through the cracks of our healthcare system, and what responsibility paediatrics should hold in closing those gaps.

+This session is designed to spark fresh thinking rather than deliver neat answers.
 Expect a meaningful look at how our services support young people at a pivotal stage of life, this session promises a stimulating, good‑natured exploration of an issue with real implications for paediatric practice and for the young people we serve.

 The content for this plenary represents the expertise and views of the speakers and does not represent formal College position or policy and is intended to provide an opportunity for informed discussion and shared learning on topics that continue to generate interest and debate.